Additional information about the AREDN® project can be found at the links below.

 If you are interested in contributing to the rapidly growing set of AREDN® documentation you can easily do so on GitHub.
 To contribute to the AREDN® project you first must create your own GitHub account.
 This is free and easy to do by following these steps:

-Sign Upbutton and enter a username, email, and password.
+Sign Upbutton and enter the required information.
 We suggest using your callsign as the username.

 Forkbutton at the upper right corner of the page.
 After this process completes, you will have your own copy of the AREDN® documentation files on your GitHub account.